 We are farmers, parents, students, persons of faith, community gardeners, and health advocates united by the idea that all members of our community should have access to food grown in a way that promotes the health of people, planet and community.

-Community Food Advocates is a new organization with a rich history and a big mission: to end hunger and create a healthy, just, and sustainable food system.
+Community Food Advocates is a new organization with a rich history and a big mission: to end hunger by creating a healthy, just, and sustainable food system.
 We were formed in December 2009 through the merger of Manna, a 35-year old organization dedicated to addressing the root causes of hunger and poverty, and Food Security Partners of Middle Tennessee, established in 2007 with a mission of ensuring that everyone has access to healthy, affordable food from a just and sustainable food system.

 Community Food Advocates, including its predecessor entities, has a history of successful policy and program efforts aimed at ending hunger and increasing access to healthy, affordable food.
 Our accomplishments include:

-- Working in partnership with three neighborhood groups to mobilize residents of “food desert” neighborhoods to advocate for policy changes (i.e., changes to transportation systems, and financial and zoning incentives for food retailers) that would increase access to healthy, affordable foods
+- Working in partnership with three neighborhood groups to mobilize residents of “food desert” neighborhoods to advocate for policy changes (i.e., changes to transportation systems and financial and zoning incentives for food retailers) that would increase access to healthy, affordable foods

 - Collaborating with local and national policy makers to introduce the “Food Desert Relief Act” before the Tennessee legislature; this bill would create incentives to attract grocery stores and farmers’ markets to food desert areas